xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

     case None => println("That didn't work.")
 }
 Used to better handle the exception errors.
 Can be used to return some other value besides null, in this case, perhaps zero or some other meaningless number.

+How to Import and export Data using Sqoop?